The Difference Between a Business Coach and a Consultant: Which Do I Need?Jan 30, 2021

 Obviously, you know your business.
 But a consultant might be a worthwhile consideration where there is a knowledge gap in your ability (or your staff’s ability) to solve a specific type of problem.

 Because they’ve worked in a variety of industries and businesses, they might have the objective vantage point you need to get unstuck.

-3. You might achieve better results in less time than if you attempted to continue on by yourself.
+3. You might achieve better results in less time.

 I often see business owners stand in their own way because they’ve avoided bringing in a third party—for whatever (often valid) reason, like being burned by ineffective and overpriced consultants in the past.
 But when you find the right consultant, you gain the value of plugging their specialized knowledge right into your business, which can save you time and money.

 The baseline truth here is that both provide a different kind of value, and I’m a big believer that in a perfect world, every business would have both.
 The combination of clarity in your long-term vision and expertise in your short-term strategy is a powerful one.